-GENEVA — A panel of independent experts warned that the World Trade Organization could become irrelevant if U.S. President Donald Trump’s trade wars cause “backsliding” among major economies towards trade protectionism.
+GENEVA (AN) — A panel of independent experts warned that the World Trade Organization could become irrelevant if U.S. President Donald Trump's trade wars cause "backsliding" among major economies towards trade protectionism.

 The report, prepared for WTO's Director-General Roberto Azevêdo by the German private foundation Bertelsmann Stiftung, said the trade tensions pose a serious threat to global trade governance.
 And without a major shakeup at WTO, it warned, the international organization faces a "gradual demise."

 Azevêdo, in his response to the report, acknowledged the issues are "high on the agenda" among those in the international community who care about preserving the multilateral trading system's rules.

 The panel's report recommends that WTO revitalize itself as a forum for trade cooperation and conflict resolution to prevent "further erosion of the WTO's credibility" due to the United States and other nations bypassing the global trade body through unilaterally imposed tariffs and retaliatory measures.

 That and other urgent measures are needed, it said, to prevent further "backsliding by WTO members towards unilateral use of protectionist trade policies" and to resolve disputes "effectively and efficiently."

 The U.S., China and India

 The panel's 14 experts who prepared the 56-page report had four main recommendations for WTO:

 - Member nations should have more discussions about "trade-distorting policies."